-Julie has a number of strengths and interests that she can draw upon in order to overcome her current difficulties.
-Julie is intelligent, is well-educated, and has worked successfully as a research assistant and writer.
-She has many interests, including knitting, making baby clothes, walking, and reading.
-Julie has enjoyed long periods when she was feeling well and only rarely had problems caused by mental symptoms or alcohol.
-During these times, Julie actively used professional supports as well as a range of personal wellness strategies.
+Julie has a number of strengths and interests that she can draw upon in order to overcome the difficulties she is currently experiencing.
+Julie is intelligent, well educated, and has worked successfully as a research assistant and a writer.
+She has many interests including knitting, making baby clothes, walking, and reading.
+Julie has enjoyed long periods of time when she was feeling well and only rarely had problems caused by symptoms or alcohol.
+During these times, Julie actively used both professional supports as well as a range of personal wellness strategies.